sfu-natlang/lensingwikipedia/website.md

 ## Updating the site.

-To update the site, pull the new version from github and rebuild the docker images (using the same commands above).
+To update the site, pull the new version from github and re-run:

+    make dev

 When updating to a new docker image, you should check if the previous image was terminated gracefully: